rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/311_managing-projects.md

 The project owner can transfer ownership to another member.
 This solves the issue of restricted modification rights if the original owner leaves the company or is unavailable.

 {{% notice info %}}
-If you're part of a project through a user group, you can't become the project owner.
-You need to be directly added to the project to become an owner.
+To transfer ownership to a user, add them directly to the project.
+Project access through a user group is insufficient.
 {{% /notice %}}

 To transfer project ownership: